ctools/ctools/doc/source/users/user_manual/models_spatial.rst

 in ctools for gamma-ray sources.

 .. note::
-   Except of the ``DiffuseMapCube`` model, all spatial models are normalized so that when integrated over the sphere the result is unity.
-For clarify, the spatial normalisation is omitted in the formulae below.
+   Except of the ``DiffuseMapCube`` model, all spatial models are normalised so that when integrated over the sphere the result is unity.

 Point source
 ^^^^^^^^^^^^